mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

      }
 }
 ```
-Theres one last issue with this, if you used random attacks.
-If we are in multiplayer, then each client may end up with a different attack, causing the npcs to desync.
-To avoid this we need to ensure the state variable is the same on every client.
-There's 2 ways to do this -  one is to hold them in one of the npc arrays, which is automatically synced, the other is to use Send and Receive extra ai hooks to sync them.
-See [this guide](https://github.com/tModLoader/tModLoader/wiki/Basic-Netcode)

 ### Using WhoAmI and the Main.
 Arrays
 Sometimes we want to spawn a npc and have it do something that requires finding the target, position or some other value from the npc that spawned it, or requires finding out if the spawned npc is alive/what it's hp is or some other property of a npc that isnt us.